JamieJB123/chaos-cards-django/README.md

 7. Deploy website manually from Heroku

 **Security Considerations:**
-- ALl sensitive keys stored in environment variables (and kept out of publically published code)
+- All sensitive keys stored in environment variables (and kept out of publically published code)
 - Debug mode disabled in production
 - Allowed hosts restricted to Heroku domain and custom domains